-Le Cercle Français meets every other Wednesday evening in the vicinity of Wayland, Massachusetts (USA) for conversation in French.
-There is no charge for attending the meetings.
+Le Cercle Français meets from 7:30 to 9:00 PM every other Wednesday in the vicinity of Wayland, Massachusetts (USA) for informal conversation in French.
+There's no charge for attending the meetings.
 Meeting attendees have various levels of proficiency; some are quite fluent, or even native speakers, while others mostly listen.
 However, no English is spoken, and no lessons are given.
+The easiest way to find out if you are interested is to attend one or two meetings, with no obligation.

 There are no assigned books or pre-determined topics of conversation.
 We do sometimes attach to the meeting announcement a brief article in French to serve as one of the possible topics of discussion.
 This allows you to brush up on related vocabulary in advance of the meeting, if you'd like.
 However, reading the article before the meeting is entirely optional, and consideration of the article will only be one portion of the evening's discussion.

 You may attend some sessions and not others.
-After attending a few sessions, you should be prepared to host the group from time to time, which involves serving light refreshments (although we do have a few members for whom hosting is not possible).
-The easiest way to find out if you are interested is to attend one or two meetings, with no obligation.
+After attending a few sessions, many members volunteer to host the group from time to time, which involves serving light refreshments (although we do have members for whom hosting is not possible).

 For a personal recollection of how I came to join this discussion group way back in 1980, see entry #0049 on my blog, entitled Le Cercle Français.